OrchardCMS/OrchardDoc/Documentation/Themes-includes.markdown

 4. ~/Content

 **Note:** It is not correct (and might result in an exception) to include stylesheets from widgets using this API, since these stylesheets belong in the <head> of the document.
-Refer to the section entitled ìWidget Scripts and Stylesheetsî below.
+Refer to the section entitled ‚ÄúWidget Scripts and Stylesheets‚Äù below.

 **Example:**

-    Html.RegisterStyleSheet(ìmystylesheet.cssî)
+    Html.RegisterStyleSheet("mystylesheet.css")

 ...registers a URL to the first physical file that exists in these locations (in order):